Understanding Whole Body Donation

 THE FACTS: Body donations are accepted after death, even when the individual was not registered at the time of passing.
 Most organizations would complete a qualification questionnaire over the phone to determine acceptance.
 The legal authorizing agent would also need to complete a registration packet.

-Research For Life’s Donor acceptance program.
+Research For Life’s Guaranteed Donor Program

 THE FACTS: Once registered, Research For Life will accept a donor even if health conditions should change.
 Please note the limitations; some factors can void the acceptance of a donor.
 These include the failure to notify Research For Life promptly of the death or the body was not cared for (refrigerated) properly after death.
 Another is that the death occurred outside the service area of our contracted transport providers or in a state where we do not provide coverage.
 Acceptance can also be denied if the authorizing agent or responsible party refuses to provide the necessary information for the death certificate or permits in a timely manner as required by law and Research For Life.
 Furthermore, Research For Life will void the guarantee if weather prohibits the transporter’s ability to safely navigate roads at their discretion.
 Research For Life reserves the right to change, modify, cancel, or otherwise suspend the Research For Life donor program at any time, without warning, in its sole discretion.